-I have written many articles about renaming a tables, columns and procedures SQL SERVER – How to Rename a Column Name or Table Name, here I found something interesting about renaming the stored procedures and felt like sharing it with you all.
+I have written many articles about renaming a table, columns, and procedures SQL SERVER – How to Rename a Column Name or Table Name, here I found something interesting about renaming the stored procedures and felt like sharing it with you all.
 Let us learn about how renaming stored procedure does not update sys.procedures.

 The interesting fact is that when we rename a stored procedure using SP_Rename command, the Stored Procedure is successfully renamed.
 But when we try to text the procedure using sp_helptext, the procedure will be having the old name instead of new name.